JTFouquier/ghost-tree/README.rst

 FastTree (Version >2.1.7):
 http://www.microbesonline.org/fasttree/#Install

-To optionally (recommended) regroup the extension OTUs, ghost-tree requires
+To optionally regroup the extension OTUs (recommended), ghost-tree requires
 SUMACLUST:

 SUMACLUST (Version 1.0.01):
 https://git.metabarcoding.org/obitools/sumaclust/wikis/home/

 Please install the software and make sure that it is in your PATH variable.
-To test this you need to be able to type “muscle, fasttree or sumaclust” from command line and see the “usage” or “help” documentation for each software tool.
+To test this you need to be able to type “muscle", "fasttree" or "sumaclust” in the command line and see the corresponding “usage” or “help” documentation for each software tool.

-You will then need to "clone" the ghost-tree repository in order to download all of the necessary files.
-Once you have cloned, you can then find the `setup.py` and pip install it via "pip install -e ."
+You will then need to "clone" the ghost-tree repository to download all of the necessary files.
+You can then find the `setup.py` and install it via "pip install -e ."

 Typing the command `ghost-tree` will then display the ghost-tree help page that provides command and subcommand help documentation.

-You should also really check out our "ipython notebook."
-See `ipynb install directions here <http://ipython.org/install.html>`_.
+You should also check out our "ipython notebook".
+See the `ipynb install directions here <http://ipython.org/install.html>`_.
-For a detailed explanation on how to create your own ghost-tree.nwk using the command line tool, see our `ghost-tree .ipynb workflow <https://github.com/JTFouquier/ghost-tree/blob/master/workflow/ghost-tree_workflow.ipynb>`_.
+For a detailed explanation of how to create your own ghost-tree.nwk using the command line tool, see our `ghost-tree .ipynb workflow <https://github.com/JTFouquier/ghost-tree/blob/master/workflow/ghost-tree_workflow.ipynb>`_.

-This project is currently under active development and may evolve so please update your local repository and check here for changes.
+This project is currently under active development and may evolve without notice.
+So, please update your local repository, and check here for changes.
 If you're interested in contributing, please contact `@JTFouquier <https://github.com/JTFouquier>`__.

 .. |Build Status| image:: https://travis-ci.org/JTFouquier/ghost-tree.svg?branch=master